Karen M Mann, PhD

-Dr. Mann earned her PhD in Genetics from Case Western Reserve University, where she developed her expertise in modeling human disease in mice.
-She did her post-doctoral training in Singapore with Neal Copeland and Nancy Jenkins, using Sleeping Beauty Insertional mutagenesis for cancer gene discovery in mouse models of several human cancers.
-Dr. Mann developed a model of pancreatic cancer, for which few drivers were known, and uncovered novel interacting genes that impact patient outcome.
-She is passionate about contributing to the progress being made in understanding pancreatic cancer biology and has a particular interest in developing disease markers and treatments for metastatic disease.
-In addition, she has contributed to developing new sequencing approaches to study clonal evolution in Sleeping Beauty tumors and how this impacts metastatic potential and drug resistance.
+Dr. Karen Mann earned her PhD in Genetics from Case Western Reserve University, where she developed her expertise in modeling human disease in mice.
+She did her post-doctoral training in Singapore with Neal Copeland and Nancy Jenkins, using Sleeping Beauty (SB) Insertional mutagenesis for cancer gene discovery in mouse models of several human cancers.
+Dr. Mann developed an SB model of pancreatic cancer and uncovered novel interacting genes that promote disease progression and impact patient survival.
+Her lab employs the SB model of pancreatic cancer to uncover novel regulatory pathways that can be harnessed to treat metastatic disease.
+Her lab also uses SB to study clonal evolution in mouse models of pancreatic cancer and myeloid leukemia and its impact on metastatic potential and drug resistance.
 Dr. Mann is dedicated to training young scientists at all levels.

 Michelle earned a B.S. and M.S. from the University of Concepcion (Chile) in 2004.
-She has 12 years of research experience in Molecular Biology.Her current work is focused on elucidating the molecular function of a tumor suppressor gene Tcf12 and its role in driving pancreatic cancer metastasis.
+She has 12 years of research experience in Molecular Biology.Her current work is focused on cellular-based assays to uncover functions of novel drivers of pancreatic cancer metastasis.

 Julia earned her B.S. from Eckerd College in Biomedical Science and her M.S. in Molecular Medicine from the University of South Florida.
 Her graduate research aims to discover mechanisms underlying disease progression and resistance in Flt3-driven AML using Sleeping Beauty.

 Tiffany Arnold, Ms, Pre-doctoral candidate, The Ohio State University